On this page

 Background

-The City’s budget process is separated into two parts, with the first part focused on the City services budget (including consideration of the hospital levy), and the second part focused on the LBSS budgets.
-The focus of these materials is the City services budget and the LBSS budgets will be discussed by Council on December 17, 2025.
-The Local Boards and Shared Services page on Guelph.ca/budget will be updated to include LBSS budget materials in early December.
+The City’s budget process is separated into two parts, with the first part focused on the City services budget (including consideration of the hospital levy) in November 2025, and the second part focused on the LBSS budgets in February 2026.
+The 2026 budget confirmation process concluded on February 4th, 2026 with Council approval of the LBSS budgets.

 On April 1, 2025, Mayor Guthrie issued a Mayoral Direction asking staff to prepare a budget, for presentation to the Mayor, with a City services property tax impact of no more than 2.5 per cent, highlighting what must be removed to get to that target, and also outlining what would be added back to get to a 3.5 or the existing 4.5 per cent tax levy impact.